nautobot/nautobot/nautobot/docs/development/getting-started.md

 Integration tests are automated tests written and run to ensure that the Nautobot application behaves as expected when being used as it would be in practice.
 By contrast to unit tests, where individual units of code are being tested, integration tests rely upon the server code actually running, and web UI clients or API clients to make real connections to the service to exercise actual workflows, such as navigating to the login page, filling out the username/passwords fields, and clicking the "Log In" button.

-It goes without saying that integration testing is much more involved, and builds on top of the foundation laid by unit testing.
+Integration testing is much more involved, and builds on top of the foundation laid by unit testing.
 As a guiding principle, integration tests should be comprehensive, because they are the last mile to asserting that Nautobot does what it is advertised to do.
 Without integration testing, we have to do it all manually, and that's no fun for anyone!

 Running integrations tests requires the use of Docker at this time.
 They can be directly invoked using `nautobot-server test` just as unit tests can, however, a headless Firefox browser provided by Selenium is required.
 Because Selenium installation and setup is complicated, we have included a configuration for this to work out of the box using Docker.

 The Selenium contianer is running a standalone, headless Firefox "web driver" browser that can be remotely controlled by Nautobot for use in integration testing.

 Before running integration tests, the `selenium` container must be running.
-If you are using the Docker Compose workflow, it is automatically started for yo.
+If you are using the Docker Compose workflow, it is automatically started for you.
 For the Virtual Environment workflow, you must start it manually.

 | Docker Compose Workflow   | Virtual Environment Workflow      |
 |---------------------------|-----------------------------------|